censorship-no-archive/ceno1/doc/threatModel.md

   * Users' and Insertion Authority Maintainers' systems are not compromised or affected by malware that could interfere with CENO.
-  * Users and Bridges are given enough bandwidth and storage resources to effectively participate in the network.
+  * Users and bridges are given enough bandwidth and storage resources to effectively participate in the network.
   * No security vulnerabilities exist in the programming languages, frameworks or libraries in use.